anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 A franchise fee of fifty dollars ($50.00) shall be paid to the League Treasurer upon acceptance into the League.

 ### Annual Fee
 All League members shall pay an annual fee.
-Per [Finances](#finances), this fee shall be determined by the League President.
+Per [Finances](#finances), this fee shall be determined by the League Commissioner.

 ### Payment of Fees
-All League members must have all fees paid by a date set by the President.
+All League members must have all fees paid by a date set by the Commissioner.

 1. Penalty for late payment shall be ten dollars ($10.00) per week for no longer than five (5) weeks.
 1. Members in violation of the above shall be placed on temporary suspension for a period of two (2) weeks.